slashid/laravel/README.md

 ## Configuration

-There several configurations in this package, that you can edit on `config/slashid.php`.
-The configurations more likely for you to override are `web_redirect_after_login` and `web_redirect_after_logout`.
+There are several configurations in this package, that you can edit on `config/slashid.php`.
+The configurations that are more likely for you to override are `web_redirect_after_login` and `web_redirect_after_logout`.

 | Configuration                            | Default value        | Description                                                                                                                    |
 |------------------------------------------|----------------------|--------------------------------------------------------------------------------------------------------------------------------|